patrikx3/redis-ui/README.md

-# 📡 P3X Redis UI is a very functional handy database GUI and works in your pocket on the responsive web or as a desktop app v2021.10.245
+# 📡 P3X Redis UI is a very functional handy database GUI and works in your pocket on the responsive web or as a desktop app v2021.10.248

-# Warning on 2021 November 17
-All patrikx3.com, corifeus.com and sub-domains are offline.
-Will come back again on 2021 November 18.

 **Bugs are evident™ - MATRIX️**